 This gluten free Hidden Veggie Healthy Mac and Cheese is my favorite mac and cheese to date.
 It’s made with a creamy cheese sauce that sneaks in veggies!
 It’s kid and adult-friendly and so delicious!

-This Gluten Free Hidden Veggie Mac & Cheese with Pecan Breadcrumbs is my favorite mac and cheese to date, and I’m a mac and cheese fan!
-It is hearty, creamy, and comforting.
 Absolutely nobody will be able to tell that you snuck cauliflower and butternut squash into the sauce of this fabulous mac and cheese!
-Adult and kid-friendly, and so delicious!
-Made in partnership with the American Pecan Council.

-This dish is the perfect alternative to conventional Mac & Cheese!
-Sneak those veggies into the creamy, cheesy sauce (bonus if you add in the broccoli) for the perfect comfort food, made more wholesome!
+This Hidden Veggie Gluten-Free Mac & Cheese is the perfect alternative to conventional mac and cheese.
+Sneak those veggies into the creamy, cheesy sauce (bonus if you add in the broccoli) and you’ve got the perfect, sneakily healthy comfort food.

 Creamy Cheese Sauce

 - Butternut Squash and Cauliflower: cooked and blended squash and cauliflower create a super creamy base for the cheese sauce.
 Plus, hidden veggies!

 - Olive Oil: used to brown the squash and cauliflower before steaming to add a little extra flavor..